IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 #### Evolution of number of *équivalents-journées*

+Hospital activity in *MCO* can then be measured by the number of days spent in the hospital through the number of *équivalents-journées*.
+This indicator measures, on one hand, the number of days in full hospitalization (*HC*) and, on the other hand, the number of stays in partial hospitalization (*HP*).
+This indicator is calculated for year $n$, for each *GHM* and then aggregated as follows: $équivalents-journées_{n} = $

 $\boxed{\sum_{GHM, GHS}\frac{q_{GHM, GHS, n} \times DMS_{GHM, GHS, n}}{q_{GHM, GHS, n-1} \times DMS_{GHM, GHS, n-1}}-1}$

 #### Evolution of *volume économique*